philwhiles/frettler/README.md

 #### Custom Instrument
 The `custom` instrument differs from the others, in that Frettler has no hard wired understanding of how many strings it has or what their tunings are.
-There is text file called 'custom.properties' in the root folder of Frettler, which defines the name of the custom instrument, its strings/tunings and the number of frets you want displayed by default.
+There is a text file called 'custom.properties' in the root folder of Frettler, which defines the name of the custom instrument, its strings/tunings and the number of frets you want displayed by default.
 If you utilise the `custom` instrument, the `--strings` and `--frets` optional arguments will be ignored.
 The 'name' property will be used in Frettlers titling of scales and chords.